fenago/deep-learning-for-nlp/Lab Guides/chapter_20/Lab_13.md

 I turned round, and asked him where his master was.
 There he is, said the youth, coming after you, if you will only wait.
-Certainly we will, said Glaucon; and in a few minutes Polemarchus appeared, and with him Adeimantus, Glaucon’s brother, Niceratus the son of Nicias, and several others who had been at the procession.
+Certainly we will, said Glaucon; and in a few minutes Polemarchus appeared, and with him Adeimantus, Glaucon's brother, Niceratus the son of Nicias, and several others who had been at the procession.
 Polemarchus said to me: I perceive, Socrates, that you and your companion are already on your way to the city.
 You are not far wrong, I said.
 ...
 What do you see that we will need to handle in preparing the data?
-Here’s what I see from a quick look:
+Here's what I see from a quick look:
 - Book/Chapter headings (e.g. BOOK I.).
 - Lots of punctuation (e.g. -, ;-, ?-, and more).
 - Strange names (e.g. Polemarchus).
 - Some long monologues that go on for hundreds of lines.
-- Some quoted dialog (e.g. ‘...’).
+- Some quoted dialog (e.g. '...').

 These observations, and more, suggest at ways that we may wish to prepare the text data.
 The specific way we prepare the data really depends on how we intend to model it, which in